iani/SC/README.txt

 Guis for various purposes.
 Currently under development:

-MapperGui: Edit mapping objects such as ControlSpecs.
+- =MapperGui=: Edit mapping objects such as ControlSpecs.

 4 Help and Help Source
 ~~~~~~~~~~~~~~~~~~~~~~~